Campbell Martin

-Campbell Martin (born 10 March 1960) is a local online Scottish journalist and former politician.
+Campbell Martin (born 10 March 1960) is a Scottish journalist and former politician.

 At the 2003 Scottish Parliament election, he was elected on the Scottish National Party (SNP) list as a Member of the Scottish Parliament (MSP) for the West of Scotland.
-He was expelled from the SNP in 2004, and sat as an independent MSP until the 2007 election, when he was defeated.
+He was expelled from the SNP in 2004, and sat as an independent MSP until the 2007 election, when he stood in the Cunninghame North constituency but not the West of Scotland region.
+He was not re-elected.